lifespline/.github/profile/README.rst

 History
 -------

 Artek was born from the merging of many different passions into one: art, architecture, design, software engineering, excelling.
 The merging coincided with a draft of a ``FaaS`` for ``DX``.
+This draft led to a platform developers can use to help them focus on their work.

 Customers